ansterONE/first-steps/test.md

 programming to humanities students through coursework.
 We have three courses that are incorporated into the curriculum on programming basics.
-The course "Art, Science, and Technology" is running now, and the courses "Coding the Humanities" and "From Objected Data" will both begin in September 2014.
+The course "Art, Science, and Technology" is running now, and the courses "Coding the Humanities" and "From Object to Data" will both begin in September 2014.
 Increasing the number of humanities students and scholars with programming skills through this coding platform will allow them to shape and create digital tools that meet their particular research needs and encourage new forms of learning, teaching and knowledge production.
 This skillset will sensitize the participants to their technological environment and make them aware of the challenges